Rate this article

 A mobile solution overlooks accessibility when its structure isn’t readily adjustable to different content presentation structures and orientations.
 In particular, an inclusive product can switch to both landscape and portrait without sacrificing content or elements just like the example below.

-Native mobile app accessibility guidelines also mandate your product to mark up information, structure, and hierarchy between elements.
+Native mobile app accessibility guidelines also require your product to mark up information, structure, and hierarchy between elements.
 This way, headings, tables, and lists will remain intact when the presentation changes, keeping your layouts simple and consistent.

 Adaptability is essential for people with motor impairments, screen reader users, as well as people with learning difficulties and cognitive fatigue.